 Draw the closet area and living space near it on graph paper.
 Review the perimeter walls to figure out if they are load bearing walls.
 Plan the total bathroom space that will be included so that you can frame any added perimeter walls with 2-by-4-inch boards.

-Get a building permit and go over the challenges you will encounter.
-Figure out if electrical wiring or plumbing will be difficult to channel to the new bathroom space.
-Go into the attic, for example, to figure out a way to direct new water lines or wiring into the bath you want to build.
+Review the challenges you may encounter and figure out code-compliant solutions before you apply for a building permit.
+Determine whether electrical wiring or plumbing will be difficult to channel to the new bathroom space.
+If so, one solution might be to go into the attic and look for a viable way to direct new water lines or wiring into the bath you want to build.

 The project may require running water lines and electrical lines a substantial distance, and the process may be labor intensive.
 Once you get your permit. you'll still need to refer to local building codes and restrictions concerning bath construction as you plan and complete each stage of your project.

 Step 3: Frame the Space

 Add new framing and define doors and windows.
 Install a window or skylight in the space, for instance, to bring light into the new bathroom.
 Build a sky shaft capped by a skylight if the former closet has no access to exterior walls.
 Use boards to enclose a wide wall where closet doors once stood.
 Plan to hang a bathroom door that matches other interior doors in nearby rooms or hallways to create a cohesive look.